 The Parties to the Nauru Agreement (PNA) controls the world’s largest sustainable tuna purse-seine fishery.
 PNA countries provide around 50% of the global supply of skipjack tuna, the most commonly canned tuna.

 The PNA members are: Federated States of Micronesia, Kiribati, Marshall Islands, Nauru, Palau, Papua New Guinea, Solomon Islands and Tuvalu.

-- information about vessel specifications and fleet composition.
+- information about vessels and fleets.

 The Vessel Day Scheme – cornerstone of the PNA

 The Palau Arrangement for the operation of the Purse Seine Vessel Day Scheme (amended in October 2016) details how the PNA members manage tuna stocks sustainably while maximising local incomes.
 The arrangement sets out the operating rules for these two types of fishing vessels.
 Under the rules, the PNA members sell a limited number of fishing days in the exclusive economic zones of the PNA states.